Puppy Care Guide

 19:00 pm

-Take him out for yet another potty break before letting have another nap, if he wants to.
+Take him into the garden for yet another potty break before letting have another nap, if he wants to.

 20:00 pm